siggi90/NumEval/README.md

 Quadratic_solver solves quadratic equations using numeval.

 Arithematic is for delaying resolving roots and powers until the end of arithematic which can be useful for maximum precision.

+NumEval is also available as a NuGet package: https://www.nuget.org/packages/NumEval/